Free Trade Agreements (FTA): Bilateral, Multilateral and Future Outlook

 |

 In the modern world, free trade policy states the absence of any trade restrictions between two or more nations implemented by a formal and mutual agreement.
 It’s completely the opposite of trade protectionism or economic isolationism.
+Many countries enter into free trade agreements for the betterment of trade across industries.
 Let’s dive deeper.

 What is a Free Trade Agreement (FTA)?